 4. Select “Make Payment” to be taken to the payment screen

 Please ensure the correct details are entered upon submitting payment.
 A 1% fee will be assessed on all returned/bounced payments.
 If you have any questions, please reach out to the Headquarters staff about your bill.

 NOTE: AVC members have view-only access to the chapter’s statement of accounts.
 Chapter officers are currently the only ones who can submit payment directly from the statement of accounts.
 If an AVC member wishes to pay on behalf of the chapter, he/she may do so by mailing a physical check 310 South Arthur Ashe Boulevard, Richmond, VA 23220.

 What payment methods are accepted?

-1. In mySigEp, the only method to pay from the statement of accounts is via a credit or debit card.
+1. In mySigEp, you can pay via credit/debit card.
 We use Authorize.net as our secure payment processor and it accepts Visa, Mastercard, American Express and Discover.

 2. Alternatively, you can mail a physical check addressed to Sigma Phi Epsilon Fraternity at 310 S. Arthur Ashe Blvd., Richmond, VA 23220 with the chapter’s name and invoice description in the memo line.

 3. If you wish to pay via bank transfer (commonly referred to as e-Check), email email@example.com.